goossens/ObjectTalk/docs-src/reference/function.md

 	var test = function() {
 	};

-Class "methods" in ObjectTalk are regular functions and the ObjectTalk compiler translates a perceived method call into a function call.
+Class member functions or "methods" in ObjectTalk are regular functions and the ObjectTalk compiler translates a perceived method call into a function call.
 In the example below the test member of an object is called with object as the first parameter.
-This is why methods (member functions) in their definition must have a first parameter that refers to the object.
+This is why member functions in their definition must have a first parameter that refers to the object.
 ObjectTalk does not care if you call that first member self, this or anything else.
 You can also see in the example that methods (member